Minoru/blog.tty8.org/posts/2020-03-01-rust-dependencies-scare.markdown

 well (I don't even track them[^1] since we can't update).
 Fortunately, we haven't seen any breakage—yet.

-What we did see is warnings.
+What we did see were warnings.
 Completely obvious in retrospect, but I somehow managed to miss that possibility.
 Rust&nbsp;1.33.0 deprecated a few functions on `str`, and ever since then, we've been looking at a screenful of warnings in all our builds.
-Recently, I got fed up with them, and decided to look at the compiler situation again.
+Recently, I got fed up with them and decided to look at the compiler situation again.

 As it turns out, these days [most distros ship one of the three latest Rust